cdsittampalam/documentation/docs/Qredo Network.md

 #### Qredo Blockchain

-The Qredo blockchain provides the entire history and single-source of truth for all transactions on the Qredo network.
-These blocks of data that make up the chain are grouped in to assets that represent the movement of money, Qredo app user actions, and network configuration data.
+The Qredo blockchain consists of blocks of data that are joined together to create a chain.
+These blocks of data are assets that represent different Qredo app user actions and network configuration data that must be kept secure.

 Assets comprise of: